Stand with Ukraine flag

 Doc info icon

-Edge HTTP Integration is implemented in a similar way, as HTTP Integration.
-The only difference is in the way, how integration is created and provisioned.
-Please make sure that you have knowledge of HTTP Integration before proceed.
+Edge HTTP Integration is implemented similarly to the HTTP Integration.
+The only difference is how the integration is created and deployed.
+Before proceeding, refer to the HTTP Integration documentation.

 Overview

-HTTP Integration allows converting existing protocols and payload formats to ThingsBoard Edge message format and is useful in several deployment scenarios:
+HTTP integration allows existing protocols and payload formats to be converted to the ThingsBoard Edge message format and is useful in multiple deployment scenarios:

-• stream device and/or asset data from external system, IoT platform or connectivity provider back-end.
+• Stream device and/or asset data from an external system, IoT platform or connectivity provider back-end.

 Create converter and integration templates

-Converter and integration templates are created only on the ThingsBoard Professional Edition.
-So please use ThingsBoard Cloud or install your own platform instance to log in as Tenant administrator.
+Only the ThingsBoard Professional Edition creates converters and integration templates.
+So please use ThingsBoard Cloud or install your own platform instance to log in as a Tenant administrator.

 Follow the steps below to add the HTTP integration: